FAQ

 A. I attended Indiana University—Southeast for three years, and I graduated with two Bachelor of Arts degrees, one in Economics and one in Philosophy.
 At this point in the conversation, I usually hear, “So are you going to philosophize about the economy?”
 No, I’m not.

-[I get asked a lot about how I finished two four-year degrees in three years and a two-year Master program in one, so I wrote a series with some of my advice specifically for college.]
+[I used to get asked a lot about how I finished two four-year degrees in three years and a two-year Master’s program in one, so I wrote a series with some of my advice specifically for college.]

 Q. What’s your day job?

-A. I’m a teacher.
-I teach English as a second language.
-In the past, I’ve worked as an IT guy, tutor, freelance writer, and social media consultant, as corny as that sounds.
+A. I work at Sonitrol of Louisville.
+We install and service CCTV systems, burglary alarms, access control doors, and fire panels in businesses around Kentucky.
+My job is to help everyone get where they’re supposed to go.
+Before this, I worked as a tutor, English teacher, freelance writer, IT guy, and social media consultant, as corny as that sounds.
 I like to say, though, that I make a living encouraging others and teaching them to do the same.

 Q. What happened to my comment?
 Why can’t I read comments here?